JRegimbal/CanHaptics501/labs/lab4.md

 ### Overview

+This lab focuses on the tuning and modification of an already implemented PID controller.
+The PID controller must be tuned to work with random, stationary points and to follow a path (e.g., a circle).
+Along with the effects of weighting the different PID components, the influence of update rate and the effect of loading the end effector with a hand must be considered.

 ### Tuning

 First it is necessary to tune the PID controller in the order of P, D, I.